Begin at the Beginning!

 The main downside to buying tile from an independent local specialty store (aside from price) is returns.
 It is generally difficult, expensive, or impossible to return tile to a specialty tile shop the same way that it’s practically impossible to return a box of free-range eggs to a local farmer’s market.

-So, getting tile from specialty stores requires very careful estimation and a minimum 15-20% overage addition.
+So, getting tile from specialty stores requires very careful estimation and a full 15% overage addition.

 The bottom line on where to buy tile?